Skip to main navigation Skip to main content

 Our class IV laser provides safe and proven biochemical effects:

-• Vascular dilation—Also called vasodilation, increases blood flow in the body to tissues that need it most.
-This is often in response to a localized need of oxygen but can occur when the tissue in question is not receiving enough glucose, lipids, or other nutrients.
+• Vascular Dilation—Also called vasodilation, it increases blood flow in the body to tissues that need it most.
+This is often in response to a localized need for oxygen but can occur when the tissue in question is not receiving enough glucose, lipids, or other nutrients.
 Localized tissues use multiple ways to increase blood flow, including releasing vasodilators, primarily adenosine, into the local interstitial fluid, which diffuses to capillary beds, provoking local vasodilation.

-• Encourages production of the body’s natural pain relievers—With your pet’s own natural pain relievers increasing, his or her body will begin focusing on cellular repair to feel much better.
+• Encourages Production of the Body’s Natural Pain Relievers—As your pet’s natural pain relievers increase, their body will begin focusing on cellular repair to feel much better.

 Pain Management

-Pets experience pain just like humans do, and we recommend taking steps to identify, prevent, and minimize pain in all dogs and cats.
+Pets experience pain just like humans do, and we recommend identifying, preventing, and minimizing pain in all dogs and cats.
 We use pain assessment as the fourth vital sign (along with temperature, pulse, and respiration).

 The different types of pain include:

-• Acute pain—Pain that comes on suddenly as a result of:
+• Acute Pain—Pain that comes on suddenly as a result of Injury, Surgery, or Infection

-You can play a key role in monitoring your pet to determine whether he or she suffers from pain.
+You can play a key role in monitoring your pet to determine whether they suffer from pain.
 Be sure to monitor behavior and physical conditions.

 Possible signs of pain: